- UAB and Sexual Consent

 Libraries: UAB boasts two for students on campus, Mervyn Sterne and Lister Hill.
 Mervyn Sterne Library houses a Starbucks.
 They also host an online site at mhsl.uab.edu.
 See Mervyn H. Sterne or Lister Hill for more information.
 See also: Reynolds Historical Library.

 Lister Hill: Main library for resources regarding the Health Professions.
 Located at 1700 University Blvd.
-Bring your ID to show at the door.
+Bring your One Card to show at the door.
 Help is available in person, by phone, email, and via chat.
 Guides and tutorials are linked from the website and students can also schedule a consultation with a librarian for help with their research or for a tour.
 In the building, also find study rooms, public computers, quiet study space, BlazerBucks station and school textbook collections.
+The UAB archives are also located here.
 See the library website, uab.edu/lister, for more details or “Like” us on Facebook at facebook.com/UABLHL.

 Lister Hill Microcomputer Lab: Located within Lister Hill Library, this lab provides hardware and software help for PCs and Macintosh.
 Call (205) 934-2230 for more information.